jasonrandrews/arm-software-developers/content/en/devsummit22/build.md

 The `chip-lighting-app` can now be controlled with `chip-tool`, simulating remote control of the application.

-In the chip-tool instance, to send a message to turn the light ON, enter the command:
+In the `chip-tool` instance, send a message to turn the light ON, using the command:
 ```console
 ./out/debug/chip-tool onoff on 0x11 1
 ```